-The inspection of solar cells by artificial vision has become an essential requirement due to the growing demand for solar energy and renewable energies.
+The inspection of solar cells by machine vision has become an essential requirement due to the growing demand for solar energy and renewable energies.

 Using this technique, the cells generate radiation in the electromagnetic spectrum, focused on the near infrared.